Daily Bible Reading Reflections

 Do You Have a “Yet”?

-Today’s Bible reading is Psalm 74.
-It seems to have been written post-disaster, possibly after the Babylonian destruction of Jerusalem.
-Notice just a sample of the described devastation:
+Psalm 74 seems to have been written post-disaster, possibly after the Babylonian destruction of Jerusalem.
+Notice just a sampling of the described devastation:

 Perpetual ruins.
 Everything in the sanctuary, destroyed.
+Roaring foes.
 The dwelling place of God’s name, profaned.
 Scoffing enemies.
 Foolish revilers.
-Violence filling the land.
+The land, filled with violence.

-Understandably, the author of Psalm 74 is full of questions.
+Understandably, the psalm’s author is full of questions.
 Why?
 How long?
 Will this last forever?

 “Yet.”

-It’s the first word in Psalm 74:12, and what a precious word it is–a glimmer of light in the dark.
+It’s the small, weighty first word in Psalm 74:12, and what a precious word it is!
+A glimmer of light in the dark.

 Yet God my King is from of old,